AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/simple-screening.md

 ### Step 2

-The user will then evaluate all address matches in AEB Compliance Screening.
+The user will then evaluate all address matches in AEB Compliance Screening GUI.
 For address matches that are found to be false positives, a “Good Guy” can be created, which can be the case for a user's business partners, that have similar names to restricted parties.
 For actual address matches, the user will have to proceed according to their internally defined actions for dealing with restricted parties.